MyChannel-Apps/nodebb-plugin-knuddels/README.md

-# nodebb-plugin-knuddels
+# Knuddels

-Exposes Knuddels profile pictures to NodeBB users
+Allows users to use their Knuddels profile picture on your forum